 The reason for this is, SSL/TLS uses asymmetric encryption during session initialization.
 Asymmetric encryption (private/public key encryption) is used to transfer the SSL session key from client to server.
 The burden is huge even though it’s just a small amount of data.

 The number of SSL transactions per second is mainly limited by the CPU.
 CPUs differ greatly in their ability to perform SSL transactions.
 Intel puts a lot of effort into developing CPUs that can do this well.
 Therefore, newer CPUs are usually dramatically better than old ones, but the problem still occurs.

 SSL throughput is also related to the CPU, but to the license as well: It night get limited by the license.

-Transferring data is done, using a symmetric encryption.
-Waste of CPU cycles depends on encryption algorithm and key-strength (128 or 256 bit).
+Transferring data is done, using symmetric encryption.
+Waste of CPU cycles depends on the encryption algorithm, key-strength (128 or 256 bit) and CPU in use.

 Web servers versus Citrix Gateway

 There is a big difference between web servers and gateways: While a single user usually creates 6 to 18 TCP connections to a web-server, a gateway user will just create a single connection to each XenApp/XenDesktop (Virtual Apps and Desktops) server.
 At the same time, an average gateway user will use his connection for several hours, while a web site user will usually leave the server after some minutes.
 Because of this, the number of SSL transactions per second on web-servers will be way higher than on a gateway server, if SSL throughput on both servers is the same.